jundalisay/superb/content/en/maharlika/laws/epira/chapter-3.md

-## SEC.
-37. Powers and Functions of the DOE
+## Section 37.
+Powers and Functions of the DOE

 The DOE will supervise the restructuring of the electricity industry.

 This amends Section 5 of RA 7638 “The Department of Energy Act of 1992”:

-- a) Formulate policies for a comprehensive program for the efficient supply and economical use of energy.
+- {{< s v="a" >}} Formulate policies for a comprehensive program for the efficient supply and economical use of energy.

 This program must:
 -  be consistent with: